-This article opens up a new series where we talk about the development of trading robots, sometimes called Expert Advisors or EAs.
+This article opens up a new series where we talk about the genesis of trading robots or Expert Advisors (EA).
 Trading bots are increasing in popularity in the forex world and many newcomers jump in and buy them without really knowing what they’re doing.
 This article series will hopefully enlighten you as to what they’re all about, what to look for and how to avoid the various pitfalls.

 In this first article, we’ll cover what a trading robot actually is, the reasons for using a trading robot, whether or not they really work, potential problems that can be struck, and where to start.

 What is a trading robot or Expert Advisors?

 A trading robot is a software program that automates the process of trading.
 The program runs on your trading platform analyzing the charts and executing trades as needed.
 The general theory is that the software program executes a particular trading strategy or a number of strategies by following a set of rules.
 The rules may be very similar to the rules you follow when you trade manually.
 For instance, the software program might look at moving averages, it might look at breaks of a support or resistance level, it might look at price action and momentum in order to make a decision to trade.
 The software can then execute the trade, setting and adjusting stops and targets, and closing the trade at the appropriate time.
 Sounds like a Holy Grail?
 Not necessarily … read on …